 PPF art's exhibitions programme focuses on contemporary Czech artists’ professional artwork, placing a particular emphasis on mapping the various vectors of current painting, but also of photography and sculpture.

-Probably the largest private art collection of Czech and Slovak photography; it currently comprises 1,918 works by 170 photographers, including Josef Sudek, František Drtikol, Jaromír Funke, Ivan Pinkava, Tono Stana and others.
+One of the largest private art collection of Czech and Slovak photography; it currently comprises 2,250 works by 211 photographers, including Josef Sudek, František Drtikol, Jaromír Funke, Ivan Pinkava, Tono Stana and others.

 Fine Art Collection

 A collection of 333 works of fine art, mainly pictures and sculptures, including those of Alfons Mucha, Maxmilián Pirner, Jakub Schikaneder, Luděk Marold, Mikuláš Medek, August Piepenhagen, and contemporary artists Ivan Ouhel, Tomáš Císařovský, Petr Nikl, Jan Merta and others.